Marla J. Weston

 About Marla J. Weston

 Marla J. Weston is a scholar working on Research and Theory, Issues, ethics and legal aspects and Leadership and Management, having authored 32 papers that have together received 548 indexed citations.
-Recurring topics across this work include Nursing education and management (9 papers), Healthcare professionals’ stress and burnout (6 papers) and Patient Safety and Medication Errors (4 papers).
+Recurring topics across this work include Nursing education and management (9 papers), Healthcare professionals’ stress and burnout (6 papers), Patient Safety and Medication Errors (4 papers), COVID-19 and Mental Health (3 papers), Healthcare Education and Workforce Issues (3 papers), Interprofessional Education and Collaboration (3 papers), Human Resource and Talent Management (3 papers) and Nursing Roles and Practices (2 papers).
 The work is most often cited by research in Research and Theory (142 citations), Issues, ethics and legal aspects (38 citations) and Leadership and Management (31 citations).
 Marla J. Weston has collaborated with scholars based in United States, United Kingdom and Norway.
 Frequent co-authors include Perry M. Gee, Lesly A. Kelly, Joanne T. Clavelle, Joyce A. Verran, Jane M. Carrington, Darryl W. Roberts, Nicolette Estrada, Heather Ryan, Gerri Lamb and Rita Snyder.
-Their work appears in journals such as Australian & New Zealand Journal of Psychiatry, International Journal of Medical Informatics and JONA The Journal of Nursing Administration.
+Their work appears in journals such as Nursing Administration Quarterly, JONA The Journal of Nursing Administration, OJIN The Online Journal of Issues in Nursing, Nurse Leader and Journal of Nursing Scholarship.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.